leonardorifeli/resume/Readme.md

 > Working with websites, management systems, business analyst, support of users, etc. I did work in [Empório Basílico](https://www.emporiobasilico.com.br/), [Cadastro Royal Canin](http://cadastro.royalcanin.com.br/) and other projects.

-**Técnico** * R&G Informática * 2012-08 * 2013-03

->Manutenções em servidores e redes de alta disponibilidade para empresas governamentais como: Polícia Rodoviária e DER (departamento de estradas de rodagem).

 ## Academic Education

-* BA in Computer Engineering – UNISOCIESC – Início em fevereiro de 2016 – Término previsto para dezembro de 2019
+* BA in Computer Engineering – UNISOCIESC – Started at February/2016 – Finished at July/2016 to study in UDESC;
-* BA in Computer Engineering – Logatti – Início em fevereiro de 2015 – Transfer to **UNISOCIESC**
+* BA in Computer Engineering – Logatti – Started at February/2015 – Transfer to **UNISOCIESC** at December/2015;
-* Ensino médio – E.E Ergilia Micelli – Término em dezembro de 2013
+* High school on E.E Ergilia Micelli – Finished at December/2013.

 ## Training